 The barber was finishing up a very talkative guy who had worked for Sky in London and MacDonald's in Sweden, but was now back in his home country working for a hotel.
 He helped explain to the barber, who only spoke a little English, that I only wanted a trim.
 He was accustomed to leaving just a stubble.
 He only had an electric trimmer, so had to go in search of scissors.
 What he came back with were so dull they could barely cut my super-thin hair, so he used my plenty sharp tiny scissors I use on my facial hair.
 He was ultra concerned about taking off too much, as his previous fluent client had told him to only take off "the tips."
 But he eventually grew braver and went beyond the tips and gave me a nice tidy trim unlike any of the many samples of haircuts hanging on his wall.
 He asked permission to use his clippers on my neck and then used it to even off the rest of the cut.
 He was as fastidious as any barber who has put scissors to my mane.

 It had been eight months since Janina had lopped off my hair in France.
-When I sped off on my bike It was refreshing to feel the cooling rush of air on the back of my neck for the first time in a while.
-On the way back from the barber I stopped in at mile-and-a-half stretch of thick forest along the coast in the middle of the cluster of hotels known as Monkey Park.
+When I sped off on my bike it was refreshing to feel the cooling rush of air on the back of my neck for the first time in a while.
+On the way back from the barber I paused to take a stroll through Monkey Park, a mile-and-a-half stretch of thick forest along the coast in the middle of the cluster of hotels.
 It is home to two breeds of several hundred monkeys who are tame enough to take peanuts from the hands of children.

 They saunter along and lay about on the same trails that visitors follow, paying their human intruders much less attention than the children who come running at me in villages hoping for a handout.